php-ago/php-ago.github.io/docs/versions/v4/contribute.md

 ---

 # Contribute
 If you want to contribute a new language support, you need to follow these simple and easy steps.
 Let's add a Chinese Mandarin together in this guide.
+As a bonus, here is the [GitHub Commit](https://github.com/php-ago/ago/commit/46d43aff6b5c1c15d287a44dc80a1a594703407f) that adds Chinese Simplified language support.

 ## Step 1.
 Constant
 To [`Lang.php`](https://github.com/php-ago/ago/blob/main/src/Lang.php) file add a new constant with [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code just below the last constant.
 Don't forget a little comment with the language name.